Wells Fargo profit falls after sales practice scandal

-Wells Fargo said Friday its profit fell 5 percent in the first full quarter after regulators said that bank employees opened millions of customer accounts fraudulently to meet sales goals.
-The scandal has kept new customers away, with the bank reporting that new account openings plummeted last month from the year before.
+NEW YORK (AP) — Wells Fargo said Friday its profit fell 5 percent in the first full quarter after regulators said that bank employees opened millions of customer accounts fraudulently to meet sales goals.
+The scandal has kept new customers away, with the bank reporting that new account openings plummeted last month.

 In September, regulators fined the San Francisco-based bank $185 million for opening more than two million unauthorized accounts.
+The scandal brought nationwide attention to the bank, leading to the resignation of the bank’s CEO John Stumpf in October.

 Earlier this week, the company announced a new pay plan for bank branch employees that would eliminate incentives for opening accounts or meeting sales goals.

-New checking account openings fell 40 percent in December compared to the same month the year before.
-New credit card applications fell 43 percent during the same period.

-Overall, Wells Fargo reported net income of $5.27 billion, or 96 cents per share, in the three months ending Dec.
-31, compared with $5.58 billion, or $1 per share, in the same quarter the year before.
+“While we have more work to do, I am proud of the effort of our entire team to make things right for our customers and team members and to continue building a better Wells Fargo for the future,” CEO Tim Sloan said in a statement.

 Most Read Stories